cisco/mindmeld/docs/source/intent_classification.rst

 Building the Intent Classifier
 ==============================

 The intent classifier is trained using all of the labeled queries across all intents for all intents.
 It determines the target intent for a given query.
 The target intent determines which intent classifier will be invoked.
 The labels for the training data are the intent names associated with each query.
-The intent classifier uses the "marked down" form of each query i.e all query annotations are removed and raw text is sent to a text classifier.
+Similar to the Domain Classifier, the intent classifier uses the "marked down" form of each query i.e all query annotations are removed and raw text is sent to a text classifier.

 Loading The Config
 ******************

 A model config file containing the Machine Learning model and feature settings needs to be defined.
-The format of the config file is explained in the section on "Configuring The Model" later on:
+The format of the config file is explained in the section on "Configuring The Model".

 .. code-block:: python